Upgrading from ɳSelf v0.9 to v1.0.9

 Related posts

-v1.0 LTS is here.
-A complete self-hosted backend in five minutes, MIT licensed, with 87 plugins and a 2-year support commitment.
+v1.0 is here.
+A complete self-hosted backend in five minutes, MIT licensed, with 100 paid and a 2-year support commitment.